saurabh73/MovieBase/README.md

 * Database will be a `MS SQL Server` (private use only)

 ### Run Development server (Backend)
-Run `node server.js` for the node-backend.
-Navigate to `http://localhost:8081/`
+Run `node server.js` for the backend folder.
+Navigate to `http://localhost:8081/` Run `npm run dev` for hot reloading backend.

+## DataBase Local (Docker Based)
+Run `docker-compose up` from database folder.